 Blind Nail and face nail this row as shown .
-Tip: product may install left to right above subfloor (these will be covered by your baseboard trim).
+Tip: product may install left to right

 Use a level to double-check the levelness of the line between the two marks.
 Adjust line as needed with spacers.
 Secure this first row fully using adhesive and 2' finish nails or wood screws into pre-marked wall studs, placed approximately 2"